rholmesa/node-red-contrib-ui-egg-timer/README.md

 # node-red-contrib-ui-egg-timer
-An egg timer type ui switch for node-red-dashboard.
-Switch it on and it goes off after a specified time.
+An 'egg timer' type ui 'slider' style switch for node-red-dashboard.
+Switch it on and it switches off after a specified time.
 Thanks to Mario Fellinger for the inspiration.
     <p>This is a timer switch.
 It will remain on for only a specified period.</p>
     <h3>Outputs</h3>
         <dl class="message-properties">